 “When it’s right in your backyard, people are going to be there,” he says.
 “Once they take it away, we never get it back.”

 In contrast, the snowmobile zone west of Mount Rose Highway would become officially open east of Third Creek from the hairpin turn/lookout to the popular winter recreation playgrounds situated high beneath Relay Peak and Tamarack Peak.
 According to the Forest Service, this expansion would provide connectivity to the area from south to north without having to cross the highway, which is a safety concern.
-Sections to the west of Third Creek, including Incline Lake and Incline Peak, would remain closed.
+Sections to the west of Third Creek, including Incline Peak, would remain closed.

 A 2,498-acre parcel along Chickadee Ridge between Mount Rose Highway and Diamond Peak ski area would be designated open to OSVs on odd days only.
 The Forest Service considered morning and afternoon openings on alternating weekends and other ideas but thought the even/odd balance could provide the most equal access to fresh powder throughout the season to both motorized and human-powered users.